 Radiation is used as a treatment during all 4 stages of mesothelioma.
 The primary purpose of radiation therapy is to shrink painful malignant tumors and keep them from growing.
 Radiation is often used in what’s called a “multimodal” approach along with surgery and chemotherapy.

 The main goal of radiation therapy for mesothelioma is to relieve pain, but radiation can also kill cancer cells.
 It may also increase life expectancy, especially when combined with other treatments.

 Radiation works by damaging the DNA inside mesothelioma cells.
-This prevents cancer cells from replicating and spreading.
+Damaging DNA within these cancer cells prevents them from replicating and spreading.
 Radiation isn’t painful and it can reduce symptoms of mesothelioma.

 People with pleural mesothelioma often have chest wall pain from the tumor invading the chest wall.
 Radiation treatments can shrink the tumors in the chest wall.
-This frees up the space and alleviates pain.
+This frees up space and alleviates pain.
 A radiologist will likely give you external ionizing radiation directly to the area of the tumor.

 Uses of Radiation Therapy in Mesothelioma

 There are several ways doctors use radiation in mesothelioma patients.

 - Adjuvant Therapy.
 Doctors prescribe radiation after the patient has surgery.
 In an extrapleural pneumonectomy, the cancer-affected lung is removed.
 A doctor directs radiation at the area where the cancer used to be.
 Doctors avoid radiation exposure to the healthy lung.
 Research has shown that radiation after surgery may double your survival time.

 - Neoadjuvant Therapy.
 Doctors also give radiation before surgery.
 The purpose of this is to reduce the size of tumors, which can make surgery more successful.